IBM/GetStartedJava/README.md

 On the command line, change the directory to where you cloned the sample application

 ```
-$ cd get-started-java (or what ever directory structure you used)
+$ cd UsingLibertytoBuildJavaApplications (or what ever directory structure you used)
 ```

-Use Maven to install dependencies and buil the .war file
+Make sure you have installed [Maven](https://maven.apache.org/download.cgi).
+Use Maven to install dependencies and build the .war file

 ```
 $ mvn clean install